tjiang31/CarND-LaneLines-P1/writeup_T1P1.md

 My pipeline consisted of 5 steps and they are encapsulated into the _**laneFinding(image, colorFilter=0)**_ function

 1.1 Determine if the image need addtional color filtering/extraction with the _**colorExt(image)**_ function, this is especially useful for the **Optional Challenge**.
+Then, the image is being converted to grayscale.

-Shown below (From left to right: Raw image; unfilted grayscale; Filtered RGB; Filtered grayscale)
+Shown below (From top to bottom: Raw image; unfilted grayscale; Filtered RGB; Filtered grayscale)

 ![image7] ![image8] ![image9] ![image10]

-1.2 Convert the images to grayscale, as shown in the example.

-![image7]

 1.2 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...